Campion Hall, Oxford: The Way

-The Way is spirituality journal that publishes articles quarterly to an international readership through an editorial board on subjects relating to contemporary Christian spirituality and operates out of Campion Hall.
+The Way is a spirituality journal that publishes articles quarterly to an international readership through an editorial board on subjects relating to contemporary Christian spirituality and operates out of Campion Hall.
 It was founded in 1961 by its editor James Walsh.
 He was joined by William Yeomans, Denise Critchley-Salmonson and Philip Caraman, who also edited The Month.
 Originally it was located in Heythrop Park.
 In September 1970, it moved to Beaumont College and Michael Ivens joined the staff.
 In May 1972, it moved to Southwell House in West Hampstead.
 In 1978, it moved again, this time to Campion House in Osterley in 1978.
 In the early 1980s, it moved to Heythrop College's new location in London, as part of the Institute of Spirituality there.
 James Walsh stood down as editor and Philip Sheldrake, David Lonsdale and later Lavinia Byrne became editors.
 In 1992, Jacqueline Hawkins became the editor.
 In 2001, it moved to Campion Hall and Philip Endean with Elizabeth Lock became editors two years later.
 It was relaunched and ceased publishing the annual supplement.
 In 2008, Philip Endean was replaced by Paul Nicholson.
+Since 2022 Philip Harrison has taken the position of editor.